robtweed/node-mwire/README.md

 - you'll find a directory named */cache* in the **robtweed/mdb** repository and inside it is a file named **mdb.xml**.
 Use $system.OBJ.Load(filePath) to install the M/DB and M/Wire routines that it contains into your working namespace (eg USER)

 By default, M/Wire will run on port 6330.
-On Cache systems, remote access to the M/Wire protocol is controlled by a daemon process.
+On Cach&#233; systems, remote access to the M/Wire protocol is controlled by a daemon process.
 To start this:

      job start^zmwireDaemon